 In order to advance and guarantee production, we support the companies of the upstream and downstream market sectors in resuming their work and production.
 For example, we have established an integrated mode for epidemic prevention and industrial cooperation.
 At the same time, Haitian International supports the city and district governments in the context of priority assessments on the part of industrial suppliers and process partners.

-Since the processing industry is at high risk of infection due to the certain proportion of non-local employees, Haitian International has taken the initiative and is financing the nucleic acid test for personnel returning to Ningbo.
+Since the processing industry is at high risk of infection due to the number of non-local employees, Haitian International has taken the initiative and is financing the nucleic acid test for personnel returning to Ningbo.
 The smooth implementation of the epidemic prevention work is thus also guaranteed in the supporting companies.

 In order to alleviate the current high financial pressure of the supporting companies, Haitian International also made advance payments for the purchase of raw materials in order to support their way back to normal production strength.

+Haitian International will continue to keep the safety and well-being of customers, employees and suppliers as our top priority as we follow the path to normal operations.